Basic concepts for designers in the Power BI service

 4. Icons in the black header bar

-The icons in the upper right corner are your resource for settings, notifications, downloads, getting help, turning the New look on or off, and providing feedback to the Power BI team.
+The icons in the upper right corner are your resource for settings, notifications, downloads, getting help, and providing feedback to the Power BI team.

-It's not always easy to figure out which workspace and dashboard are active, so Power BI creates a navigation path for you.
-In this example, we see the workspace (My workspace) and the dashboard title (Retail Analysis Sample).
-If we opened a report, the name of the report would be appended to the end of the navigation path.
-Each section of the path is an active hyperlink.
+It's not always easy to figure out which workspace and dashboard are active, so Power BI shows you the workspace and the dashboard title.
+In this example, we see the workspace (My workspace) and the dashboard title (Store Sales Overview).
+If we opened a report, the name of the report would be displayed.

 6. Microsoft 365 app launcher